-• Off Value: sets the desired brightness percentage (0% - 100%) to be applied to the corresponding channel when LUMENTO X3 receives the value "0" through the "[Ch.x] Custom On/Off Y" 1-bit communication object.

-- Off Type: sets the desired dimming type for the switch-off of the LED modules: At once, Smooth 1 and Smooth 2.
-See section 3.3 for the parameterisation of the dimming types. - On Value: sets the desired brightness percentage (0% 100%) to be applied to the corresponding channel when LUMENTO X3 receives the value "1" through the "[Ch.x] Custom On/Off Y" 1-bit communication object. - On Type: sets the desired dimming type for the switch-on of the LED strip: At once, Smooth 1 or Smooth 2.
+- Off value: sets the desired brightness percentage (0% 100%) to be applied to the corresponding channel when LUMENTO X4 receives the value "0" through the "[Ch.x] Custom On/Off Y" 1-bit communication object. - Off type: sets the desired dimming type for the switch-off of the LED modules: At once, Smooth 1 and Smooth 2.
+See section 3.3 for the parameterisation of the dimming types. - On value: sets the desired brightness percentage (0% 100%) to be applied to the corresponding channel when LUMENTO X4 receives the value "1" through the "[Ch.x] Custom On/Off Y" 1-bit communication object. - On type: sets the desired dimming type for the switch-on of the LED strip: At once, Smooth 1 or Smooth 2.
 See section 3.3 for the parameterisation of the dimming types. - Memory: this parameter allows defining a state-recovery switch-on.
-This way, whenever LUMENTO X3 receives a "0" through the corresponding "[Ch.x] Custom On/Off Y" object, it will save the luminosity level of channel "x" into memory.
-After that, when the ON order arrives ([Ch.x] Custom On/Off Y = 1), LUMENTO X3 will set the channel back again to the same luminosity.
+This way, whenever LUMENTO X4 receives a "0" through the corresponding "[Ch.x] Custom On/Off Y" object, it will save the luminosity level of channel "x" into memory.
+After that, when the ON order arrives ([Ch.x] Custom On/Off Y = 1), LUMENTO X4 will set the channel back again to the same luminosity.

-Suppose that Custom On/Off number 2 is parameterised for channel number 1 as "Off value" = 15% and "On Action" = 90%, and that a certain time the current luminosity level of the channel is 60%.
-A switch-off order (value "0") then arrives through the "[Ch.1] Custom On/Off 2" object.
-Module no. 1 will then switch to 15% (Off Action), prior to which LUMENTO X3 saves the level that was active before the switch-off.
+Suppose the following configuration for Custom On/Off number 2 in channel number 1: Off value = 15%; On Action = 90%.
+The current luminosity level of the channel is 60%, and a switch-off order (value "0") arrives through the "[Ch.1] Custom On/Off 2" object.
+Module no. 1 will then switch to 15% (Off Action), prior to which LUMENTO X4 saves the level that was active before the switch-off.
 When it then receives the switch-on order ("[Ch.1] Custom On/Off 2=1"), channel number 1 will go back to the level stored before the switch-off (60%)